barumau/panlingue/eng/105_sifloge.md

 ## Modifying a noun

 An adjective is a word that adds a particular quality for a noun.
-In Pandunia, adjectives typically end in **-i** and their place is before a noun.
+In Panlingue, adjectives typically end in **-i** and their place is before a noun.

 **novi gar**
 – new car(s)